RandomGuy70hz/ubuntu_byob-install/README.md

 * Please note: during the installation of ./startup.sh for BYOB you may require another reboot if it's your first time running the script.

 ### Head over to Windows and follow the instructions in the windows-open-ports folder.
+* ***Please note:*** if your router doesnt support NAT loopback, this will ONLY work inside your internal network.
+This is only made for testing and educational purposes.
+Do not attempt to try this anywhere else without permission as its illegal and you will go to jail.
+Furthermore, make sure you have all virtual machines set as "bridged" in network settings.

 * For automatically opening specific ports on Windows, you can use a PowerShell script.
 Below is an example script that opens ports 1337, 1338, and 1339 for both TCP and UDP protocols:

 * Powershell script: